 |Safety Emissions (NLTSI)||Travis, Williamson||$8.25|

-If you use the out of state self-certification option, a remark will be placed on your vehicle record indicating that an inspection is still due.
+If you use the out-of-state self-certification option, a remark will be placed on your vehicle record indicating that an inspection is still due.
 Once you return to the state, you must complete a Texas vehicle inspection in accordance with state law.
-It is very important that you keep the Vehicle Inspection Report (VIR) in the vehicle in case you are stopped by law enforcement before the remark is removed from your vehicle record, which takes about 48 hours.
+It is very important that you keep the Vehicle Inspection Report (VIR) in the vehicle in case you are stopped by law enforcement before the remark is removed from your vehicle record, which can take two business days.
 The remark will be removed only upon payment of the state’s portion of the inspection fee and verification of a passing inspection.

 Multi-Year Intrastate Fleet